dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 downloaded and stored locally once.

-By default, the system package cache is located in the `.pub-cache` subdirectory of your home directory (on Mac and Linux), or in `%LOCALAPPDATA%\Pub\Cache` (on Windows;
+By default, the system package cache is located in the `.pub-cache` subdirectory of your home directory (on macOS and Linux), or in `%LOCALAPPDATA%\Pub\Cache` (on Windows;
 the location might vary depending on the Windows version).
 You can configure the location of the cache by setting the